baaspack/baas-sdk/README.md

 - The message documents associated with the channel are deleted from the `channelMessagesCollection` collection
 - The channel document is deleted from the `channelType` collection

-The `currentChannel` and `channels` fields are then updated in the `usersInformationCollection` document for each user that is 'subscribed' to the channel.
+The `currentChannel` and `channels` fields are then updated in the `usersInformationCollection` document for each user that is subscribed to the channel.

 The channel referenced by the `channelType` and `channelId` arguments is deleted from the `channels` array.

 The `currentChannel` field is set to the first channel in the the user's `channels` field array if the array isn't empty (e.g. `{ channelType: "rooms", channelId: "5e9f1c70d84722112da48213" }`), otherwise it is set to no channel (e.g. `{ channelType: null, channelId: null }`).

-Each active websocket connection that was 'subscribed' to the deleted channel is sent a message with updated `channels` and `currentChannel` values for that user.
+Each active websocket connection that was subscribed to the deleted channel is sent a message with updated `channels` and `currentChannel` values for that user.

 For this method to work, the `usersInformationCollection` collection must contain a field called `currentChannel` and a field called `channels` as described above.